 The table below was taken from the TM4C123GH6PM data sheet, page 1361.

-Since we are considering the situation where a GPIO pins is configured as an input, we are concerned with the first two rows of the table.
+Since we are considering the situation where a IO pins is configured as an input, we are concerned with the first two rows of the table.
 The first row has a named parameter VIH.
 This parameter indicates the voltage levels required for a logic 1.

 There are two columns that are important to VIH, the Min and Max columns.
 The Min column tells us that the minimum voltage that will be interpreted as logic 1 is 0.65 of the supply voltage.
 If we assume the supply voltage is 3.3V, then this number is 2.145V.
 This value is referred to as VIHMIN, or the minimum value that can represent logic 1 when a pin is configured as an input.